Eric Kwong

 Hoi Fung "Eric" Kwong (born 23 October 1982 in Hong Kong) is an auto racing driver from Hong Kong.
 He has raced in the Hong Kong Touring Car Championship but is best known for his appearance in the World Touring Car Championship.

 Racing career

 Hong Kong Touring Car Championship

 Kwong has driven in the Hong Kong Touring Car Championship since 2009.
 He finished third in 2010, second in 2011 and he won the title in 2012 driving a Super 2000 Honda Accord having won five out of the eight races.

 World Touring Car Championship

-He made his debut in the World Touring Car Championship at the 2012 FIA WTCC Race of China, driving a naturally aspirated Chevrolet Cruze LT for Look Fong Racing Team.
+Kwong made his debut in the World Touring Car Championship at the 2012 FIA WTCC Race of China, driving a naturally aspirated Chevrolet Cruze LT for Look Fong Racing Team.
 He qualified in 24th place for the race, fastest of the naturally aspirated cars, and his best result of the weekend was 18th in race one.